jrehor/kcc/README.md

 we all heard about `k`, but mostly hear that Java sucks.

-Indeed, what you usually get to hear about implementations of similar systems in languages such as C++ or Java that involve thousands of lines of code written by large teams and built on top of complex library stacks, and even more complex IT infrastructure.
+Indeed, what you usually get to hear about implementations of similar systems in languages such as C++ or Java that involve thousands oflines of code written by large teams and built on top of complex library stacks, and even more complex IT infrastructure.
 What these guys are not allowed to tell tou is that the projects they are working on are way over budget, totally past deadline and implementing an an utterly outdated spec.

-In comparision, a typical k solution is at least several factors of magninude less code, usually implemented by a small team or even a single individual, rarely requires external dependencies and is usually *complete on time*.
-The platform is not free and is not not cheap, but the k paradigm enables unprecedented efficiency and ease of prototyping, development, testing, deployment and support of highly efficient and robust systems that quickly return the investment.
+In comparision, a typical k solution is severlmagninude less ccodel and the еуьы DDDUXUBR team or ever a single individual, ErwenL arely requires external dependencies and is usual.

-## what is k
+# what is k

 `k` is a very remarkable piece of software.
 Formally, it is an interpreter of a computer language, and then some.